ChessMax/awesome-programming-tools/README.md

 - [DartPad](https://dartpad.dev/) - DartPad is a free, open-source online editor to help developers learn about Dart and Flutter.
 - [DotNetFiddle](https://dotnetfiddle.net/) - If you are sick and tired of starting Visual Studio, creating a new project and running it, just to test simple code or try out samples from other developers you can use DotNetFiddle instead.
 - [Float exposed](https://float.exposed) - Real numbers visualization service.
+- [Go Playground](https://go.dev/play/) - The Go Playground is a web service that runs on go.dev's servers.
+The service receives a Go program, vets, compiles, links, and runs the program inside a sandbox, then returns the output.
 - [JsFiddle](https://jsfiddle.net/) - JsFiddle is a JavaScript, CSS, HTML or CoffeeScript online code editor.
 - [Ohmlang Editor](https://ohmlang.github.io/editor/) - Online grammar editor that can visualize and explain your grammar.
 - [Rust Playground](https://play.rust-lang.org/) - The Rust Playground allows you to experiment with Rust before you install it locally, or in any other case where you might not have the compiler available.